OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

 - CWE: [Link to CWE issue]

-### OMTG-DATAST-008: Test that no sensitive data is exposed via the user interface or screenshots
+### OMTG-DATAST-008: Test for Sensitive Data in the User Interface and Screenshots
 Sensitive data could be exposed if a user deliberately takes a screenshot of the application (containing sensitive data), or in the case of malicious application running on the device, that is able to continuously capture the screen.
 For example, capturing a screenshot of a bank application running on the device may reveal information about the user account, his credit, transactions and so on.

 #### Detailed Guides